Balmoral Reef plate

-The Balmoral Reef Plate is a small tectonic plate (microplate) located in the south Pacific north of Fiji.
-Clockwise from the north, it borders the Pacific Plate, Australian Plate, Conway Reef Plate, and the New Hebrides Plate.
+The Balmoral Reef plate is a small tectonic plate (microplate) located in the south Pacific north of Fiji.
+Clockwise from the north, it borders the Pacific plate, the Australian plate, Conway Reef plate, and the New Hebrides plate.
 The northern and western borders are a divergent boundary while the rest of the borders are transform and convergent boundaries.
-The Balmoral Reef Plate's ocean crust is less than 12 million years old and is spreading between the New Hebrides and Tonga subduction.
+The Balmoral Reef plate's ocean crust is less than 12 million years old and is spreading between the New Hebrides and Tonga subduction.
+The plate forms the west central part of the seafloor of the North Fiji Basin.

+The plate's movement vectors, as accepted today, were first proposed in 2003 by Bird.
+Its boundaries and angular momentum were further defined in 2011 and 2018 with refinement of tectonic plate deformation and strain rate.
+The Balmoral Reef plate however may be less rigid, as assumed in such modelling, as it is dominated by active deformation zones.
+The region is complex and may well have several other microplates or blocks.
+To the west its triple junction with the Pacific plate and the Australian plate is quite close to the western triple junction of the Futuna plate.